madzlk/drude_model_simulation/README.md

 Drude Model Simulation
 ================================

-This project provides a sophisticated simulation of electron dynamics within an applied electric field, grounded in the theoretical framework of the Drude model.
-By leveraging interactive visualizations and user-adjustable parameters, it facilitates an in-depth exploration of the interplay between scattering events and electric forces governing electron motion.
+This project provides simulation of electron dynamics within an applied electric field, grounded in the theoretical framework of the Drude model.

 ## Features